-Giants of the Sea: How 6,500 container ships really keep global trade flowing – Creative image: Xpert.Digital
+Giants of the seas: How 6,500 container ships really keep global trade running – Creative image: Xpert.Digital

 Global container ship fleet by container capacity

-They are the invisible backbone of our globalized world: Around 6,500 container ships with an almost unimaginable total capacity of over 25 million standard containers (TEU) cross the world's oceans every day.
-This vast fleet is the lifeline of international trade, ensuring that everything from electronics from Asia to food and clothing reaches its destination.
+They are the invisible backbone of our globalized world: some 6,500 container ships with a virtually unimaginable total capacity of over 25 million standard containers (TEU) traverse the world's oceans every day.
+This enormous fleet is the lifeblood of international trade, ensuring that everything from electronics from Asia to food and clothing reaches its destination.
 But the fleet is anything but uniform.

-A closer look at the figures for 2024/2025 reveals a fascinating structure: While more than half of all ships are small "feeder vessels" responsible for regional transport, they contribute only about 10% of total transport capacity.
-At the other end of the spectrum, the giants dominate: Less than one percent of the fleet consists of mega-container ships like the "MSC Irina," which can carry over 24,000 containers alone.
-These few colossi shoulder a disproportionately large share of global trade.
+A closer look at the figures for 2024/2025 reveals a fascinating structure: While more than half of all ships consist of small feeder vessels responsible for regional transport, they contribute only about 10% to the total transport capacity.
+At the other end of the spectrum, the giants dominate: Less than one percent of the fleet consists of mega-container ships like the "MSC Irina," which alone can carry over 24,000 containers.
+These few behemoths shoulder a disproportionately large share of global trade.

-This overview not only shows the current distribution, from small feeder vessels to floating giants, but also highlights the leading shipping companies such as MSC and Maersk and takes a look at the latest trends that prove: The fleet is growing inexorably and recently exceeded a new record.
+This overview not only shows the current distribution from small feeder vessels to the floating giants, but also highlights the leading shipping companies such as MSC and Maersk and takes a look at the latest trends, which prove: The fleet is growing relentlessly and has recently exceeded a new record mark.

 Number and capacity distribution 2024/2025

-The global container ship fleet currently comprises approximately 6,525 container ships with a total capacity of approximately 25.4 million TEU (twenty-foot equivalent units).
-This fleet transports approximately 157 million TEU of cargo annually, forming the backbone of global trade.
+The global container ship fleet currently comprises approximately 6,525 container ships with a total capacity of around 25.4 million TEU (twenty-foot equivalent units).
+This fleet transports approximately 157 million TEU of cargo annually, thus forming the backbone of global trade.

 The Twenty-foot Equivalent Unit (TEU) is a unit of measurement in container logistics and corresponds to the volume of a standard container with a length of 20 feet (approx. 6.096 m).

-A standard container can also be 40 feet long, which then counts as 2 TEU.
+A standard container can also be 40 feet long, in which case it counts as 2 TEU.

 TEU explained: Why 24,000 TEU are not 24,000 containers

-Many people think that the TEU rating of a container ship directly corresponds to the number of containers.
-This isn't true.
-TEU stands for Twenty-Foot Equivalent Unit and is a calculated unit of measurement for the capacity of a 20-foot standard container (approximately 6.1 meters long).
-In practice, however, most container ships predominantly transport 40-foot containers, which are twice as long and are therefore counted as 2 TEU.
+Many people think that the TEU rating of a container ship directly corresponds to the number of containers it carries.
+This is not correct.
+TEU stands for Twenty-foot Equivalent Unit and is a unit of measurement for the capacity of a standard 20-foot container (approximately 6.1 meters long).
+In practice, however, most container ships primarily transport 40-foot containers, which are twice as long and are therefore counted as 2 TEU.

-To estimate the total number of containers from a TEU number, the following rule of thumb can be used:
+To estimate the total number of containers from a TEU figure, the following rule of thumb can be used:

-The value for “Average TEU per container” depends on the mix on board.
+The value for "Average TEU per container" depends on the mix of cargo on board.

 Distribution by ship size class

-The container ship fleet shows a clear concentration on smaller to medium-sized vessels, with interesting differences between the number of vessels and their transport capacity:
+The container ship fleet shows a clear concentration on small to medium-sized ships, with interesting differences between the number of ships and their transport capacity:

-These very small container ships constitute the largest category by number, accounting for 50.6% of the total fleet.
-Approximately 3,300 vessels in this size class primarily perform regional supply and distribution functions, as well as near-coastal transport.
-Despite their large number, they account for only 10.4% of total capacity.
+These very small container ships, comprising 50.6% of the total fleet, constitute the largest category by number.
+Approximately 3,300 vessels of this size class primarily handle regional supply and distribution functions, as well as coastal transport.
+Despite their large numbers, they represent only 10.4% of the total capacity.

 Small to medium-sized container ships (1,500-8,000 TEU)